Mezue3000/DataScience_World/README.md

 Project Objective:
-The objective of this data science projects is to analyze numerous machine learning problems like(classification problem[Binary_Classification and multiple classification, Image/video Classification], Linear regression analysis and Natural Language Preprocessing{NLP}) using historical data from datahubs like KAGGLE & UCL.
+The objective of this data science projects is to analyze numerous machine learning problems like(classification problem[Binary_Classification and multiple classification, Image/video Classification{CNN}], Linear regression analysis and Natural Language Preprocessing{NLP}) using historical data from datahubs like KAGGLE.
 This involves data collection, cleaning, exploratory data analysis (EDA), model building, and evaluation.

 Project Structure:
 The repository is organized as follows:

 data/: Contains raw and processed data files.

-notebooks/: Jupyter notebooks used for data exploration and model development.
+notebooks/: Jupyter notebooks natively on Vs-code used for data exploration and model development.

 scripts/: Python scripts for data preprocessing, model training, and evaluation .